On Possible Indicators of Negative Selection in Germinal Centers: The Ancestry Hypothesis

 \section{The Ancestry Hypothesis}

-One proposed signature of selection is to examine phylogenetic trees.
-While we have only two affinity levels in this model, we can still have many different genotypic strains via neutral mutations (e.g., high $\to$ high affinity mutation).
+While this model may only two affinity levels, we can still have a diversity of genotypic strains via neutral mutations (e.g., high $\to$ high affinity mutation).
 In principle, we can keep track of where these strains come from, therefore giving each strain an ancestor strain.
 We assume that the genotype space is large compared to the population of cells, so every new mutation produces a novel strain.
 That is to say, if strain A has a mutation during division, it will produce strain B, and if strain A has another mutation later on, that second mutation will be distinct from strain B.

 Looking at such phylogenetic trees, one might hypothesize that there may be a hidden signature of negative selection.
 One candidate signature is {\it preferential ancestry}.
 That is, we count how many high affinity cells have a high affinity strain as their ancestor, denoted by $F_H$.
 Similarly, we let $F_L$ be the fraction of low affinity cells with a high affinity strain as an ancestor.